ADVENTURE MATH GAME

 1. OVERVIEW

 This is a look at the experience from the 2nd Grade Sea theme.
-The student enters at the desktop and then will be guided to a lesson or allowed to enter the Class Hub.
+The student enters at the desktop and then will be guided to a lesson or allowed to enter the Class Hub for socialization or math fluency games.

 2. SOCIAL EXPERIENCE